Leggi la politica sulla privacy per maggiori informazioni sui cookies. Facendo clic su "Accetto", autorizzi l'uso dei cookies non essenziali.

 Hike the Sentiero Azzurro

 One of the most renowned paths in Cinque Terre is the Sentiero Azzurro (Blue Trail), which connects all five villages along the rugged coastline (identified as SVA on maps).
 Unfortunately, in recent times it has been uncommon to find it entirely accessible, as winter storms have led to closures of several lengthy segments.
 The most manageable section – though classified as moderate – is from Corniglia to Vernazza (2.5 miles, featuring a steep downward trail towards the end).
-For the latest information on closures, be sure to check the national park website before you start your journey.
+For thelatest information on closures, be sure to check the national park website before you start your journey.

 Swim, dive into the sea, kayaking

+Experience the magnificent Mediterranean Sea, a stunning expanse of blue that beckons adventurers and relaxation seekers alike.
 Dive in to swim in the clearest water you'll ever encounter, where the sunlit waves gently embrace you, and the vibrant marine life flourishes beneath the surface.

 Paddle near to the picturesque coastline, exploring hidden coves and beautiful beaches that dot the landscape, creating unforgettable memories in this idyllic paradise.